-- Increased energy and motivation levels – defeat tired-days with energy boosts without worrying about crashes that you’ve experienced with other caffeine pills.
+- Increased energy and motivation levels – defeat tired-days with energy boosts, minus the crashes you’ve experienced with other caffeine pills.

 - Keep your body optimally fueled – Stim contains B-Vitamins in the exact amounts that caffeine has shown to deplete them, keeping your body refreshed with nutrients.

 - Stay focused on your goal and not fatigue – keep your mind focused on the finish line with proven nootropics included in Stim’s formula.

 - Avoid jitters and other side effects – a sensible but effective dosage of caffeine keeps you safe, with the added L-Theanine ensuring you avoid any side effects associated with caffeine overconsumption.

 We all have long shifts at work or those days when we just don’t have the energy or motivation to go for a run.
 Whether that’s in a gym, on a treadmill, or outside.

 Usually, though, caffeine pills contain wayyy too much caffeine to take in the evenings.
 Some products I’ve seen contain over 200 mg of this stimulant!

 A dosage that high, particularly later in the day, can wreak havoc on your ability to get a good night’s sleep.
 So, it’s definitely worth keeping your caffeine intake in check.

 Performance Lab Stim keeps things safe and sensible – but effective.
 Even the capsules themselves are good for you since the manufacturer infuses them with prebiotics, which helps to improve digestive comfort.